 “The way the process is set up, is if the property owner is not happy with the results, they then have to incur the expense and take the lead in justifying their own value and negate why they think the Appraisal District’s value is incorrect,” he said.

-He says the system itself means that mainly property managers and business owners appeal the results of appraisal reviews, and they have to spend their money to ‘prove’ that a government agency is incorrect, which is a burden, and often shuts homeowners out of the process entirely.
+He says the system itself means that mainly property managers from eXp’s site and business owners appeal the results of appraisal reviews, and they have to spend their money to ‘prove’ that a government agency is incorrect, which is a burden, and often shuts homeowners out of the process entirely.

 Patel says the main problem with the system is that under the current annual appraisal system, Appraisal Districts are simply overwhelmed.